50+ Spring Boot Interview Questions 2025: Auto-Configuration, REST APIs & Data JPA

 Before Spring Boot, there was Spring Framework.
 Understanding core Spring concepts is essential because Spring Boot builds directly on them.

-IoC is the foundational principle.
+IoC is the foundational principle of the Spring Framework.
 Instead of your code controlling object creation, you invert that control to a container.
 The Spring IoC container creates objects, wires dependencies, and manages lifecycles.
+This fundamental shift in how objects are created and connected is what makes Spring applications flexible and testable.

 // Without IoC: Your code controls dependencies